What You Need to Know About Audio or Video Equipment Technician

 How Long Does it Take to Become an Audio or Video Equipment Technician?

-Those thinking about becoming an Audio or Video Equipment Technician might also be interested in the following careers:
+Those interested in being an Audio or Video Equipment Technician may also be interested in:

 References: